May 10, 2024 |

 Frequently Asked Questions

-Polished (white) rice is a refined form of rice where the external layers (bran) are removed.
-This process gives the rice a shiny appearance. - What is the purpose of the polishing process?
+Polished (white) rice is a refined form of unpolished (brown) rice where the external layers (bran) are removed.
+This process gives the polished rice a shiny appearance.

 Yes, there's a difference - polished rice has a softer texture and a gentler taste compared to unpolished kinds like brown rice.
 The retained bran layer in rugged brown rice contributes to a chewier texture.